NTNU-SmallSat-Lab/MACHI/README.md

 7. Poor estimation of Rayleigh and aerosol scattering​, because they are spectrally smooth

 If you find this useful, please let us know and we'll share a draft of our upcoming paper.
+If you are interested in assisting with in situ validation, we'd be happy for you to join us.